Mishra-adi01/SQL-Python-Ecommerce-Project/README.md

 # SQL-Python-Ecommerce-Project

-About This Project
-Hey there!
 This project is all about diving into e-commerce data to figure out what's happening behind the scenes—think customer behavior, sales patterns, and product performance.
 With a mix of Python and SQL, I've worked on making sense of raw data to pull out insights that can actually make a difference.

 What's Inside?
 Combining Data: Pulled together information from different sources like databases and CSV files.